datacarpentry/r-raster-vector-geospatial/episodes/01-raster-structure.md

 keypoints:
 -  "The Coordinate Reference System or CRS tells R where the raster is located in geographic space and what method should be used to “flatten” or project the raster."
 authors: [Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul, Joseph Stachelek]
-contributors: [ ]
-dateCreated: 2015-10-23
-lastModified: 2018-02-13
-packagesLibraries: [raster, rgdal]
-categories:  [self-paced-tutorial]
-tags: [R, raster, spatial-data-gis]
-tutorialSeries: [raster-data-series]
-mainTag: raster-data-series
-description: "This tutorial reviews the fundamental principles, packages and metadata/raster attributes that are needed to work with raster data in R. It covers the three core metadata elements that we need to understand to work with rasters in R: CRS, Extent and Resolution.
-It also explores missing and bad data values as stored in a raster and how R handles these elements.
-Finally, it introduces the GeoTiff file format."
 ---